 Sign in using backup codes

-If you lose your phones or otherwise can't receive codes via SMS, voice call, or Google Authenticator, you can use backup codes to sign in.
-These codes are available on your Accounts overview page and were first offered to you at the end of the 2-Step Verification setup.
-You can also use these codes to sign in if you don’t have your Security Key.
+If you lose your phones or otherwise can't get codes via text, voice call, or Google Authenticator, you can use backup codes to sign in.
+If you don't have your security key, you can also use these codes to sign in.

 We recommend you store your codes wherever you keep your other valuable items.
 Like the codes on your phone, backup codes are only valuable to someone if they manage to also steal your password.

-Creating and viewing a set of backup codes
+Create and view a set of backup codes

 - Locate your backup codes.